Webinar | Sodium Reduction Solutions That Pass The Cost, Safety, And Consumer Test: Register Now

 Motor Neuron Disease (MND) and Frontotemporal Dementia (FTD) are neurodegenerative disorders that currently lack curative treatments.
 MND progressively leads to the degeneration of motor neurons, resulting in paralysis and mortality within a few years of onset.

 FTD, conversely, selectively targets the frontal and temporal lobes of the brain, manifesting as personality changes, language impairments, and movement disturbances.
-Both conditions represent significant unmet medical needs, as there is a critical dearth of effective therapeutic options.
+Both conditions represent significant unmet medical needs, with a critical dearth of effective therapeutic options.

-Crucible Therapeutics, a spin-out company from the University of Sheffield, has emerged as a promising player in the quest to develop treatments for MND and FTD cases caused by the C9orf72 genetic mutation.
+Crucible Therapeutics, a spin-out company from the University of Sheffield, has emerged as a promising player in the quest to develop treatments for cases of MND and FTD caused by the C9orf72 genetic mutation.

 This particular mutation disrupts the production of functional RNA molecules and generates harmful RNA species that contribute to neuronal degeneration and cellular damage within the brain.